BrenoTeixeira/insider_fidelity_program/README.md

 The silhouette score was employed as the evaluation metric for assessing the performance of the models.

-This metric quantifies the degree of separation and distinctviness between clusters.
+This metric quantifies the degree of separation and distinctiveness between clusters.
 Its values span from -1 to 1, indicating the extent to which clusters are well-separated and clearly distinguishable from one another.

 This metric measures the cohesion of the data points within clusters and the separation between different clusters.
-Its values ranges from -1 to 1.
+Its values range from -1 to 1.

 1 -> The clusters are compact and well-separated.

-0 -> The distance between clusters is not signifcant.
+0 -> The distance between clusters is not significant.

 1 -> Clusters are being assigned in the wrong way.
 </br><br/>